EHylands/homebridge-qolsys/README.md

 # Homebridge Plugin for Qolsys Panels
-alpha stable, not ready for prime time !
+alpha stage, not ready for prime time !